-During his first seven years with the 91st., James Mathieson II served with the regiment mainly in Ireland, but in the spring of 1838, while the regiment was in Scotland, he was hospitalised, possibly in Dundee.
+Meanwhile was James Mathieson II was serving with the 91st regiment mainly in Ireland, but in the spring of 1838, while the regiment was in Scotland, he was hospitalised, possibly in Dundee.
 After his recovery he spent the next three years recruiting for the regiment in Central Scotland and the Borders, remaining behind when the regiment returned to Ireland in the summer of 1840.

 It was probably during this time in the period December 1838 to May 1839 whilst recruiting in Hawick, that James met and married Agnes Scott although no record of a marriage has been found.
 According to her later death certificate, of William Scott, a shoemaker, and Elizabeth Thorburn.
 From her age given in later censuses and her death certificate, she was born in 1815/16.
-The 1851, 1871, and 1881census records all have her born in Hawick, however the 1861census is in disagreement and has her born in "Selkirkshire".
+The 1851, 1871, and 1881 census records all have her born in Hawick, however the 1861 census is in disagreement and has her born in "Selkirkshire".
 Strangely this 1861 census may be correct.
 No actual record of the birth of Agnes Scott, nor of her parent's marriage, has yet been found, nor any record of her subsequent marriage to James Mathieson II .
-(For further details of Agnes Scotts probable parentage - See Appendix B.)
+(For further details of Agnes Scotts probable parentage - click here)

 On 5th January 1840, James Mathieson and Agnes Scott had a daughter, Elizabeth.
 This birth was recorded in the parish records of Ayr, where James Mathieson was recruiting for the regiment at the time.
 The entry records "Mathieson - Elizabeth, lawful Daughter of James Mathieson, Corporal in the 91st Regiment of Foot, and Agnes Scott, his spouse, was born on 5th Jan'ry and baptised 23rd Feb'ry 1840, by the Rev'd Mr. Cuthill".
 The inclusion of the word "lawfu" would suggest that the minister was that James and Agnes were married.
 As to the use of the rank of "Corporal" by James Mathieson.
 In the October of the same year he was awarded "the distinction of one ring", but this was not promotion, but an "honourable distinction".
 (A good conduct award without the bonus of extra pay!!), and throughout his service what records I have identify him as a "Private."